 Ross particularly enjoyed both the Software Engineering and Database Management Systems courses at Principia, and he recently wrote to the computer science faculty, saying, “I’m proud to announce that I’m the new database administrator at Adventure Unlimited HQ in Denver.
 Thank you for all of your support during the four years I spent at Principia.
 Your instruction allowed me to take the position.
 The open team project at the end of Database Management Systems coupled with basic MySQL education throughout the semester prepared me for everything I do in Raiser’s Edge on a daily basis.
 Soon I hope to apply principles and conventions taught in the Software Engineering class to revamp our database, allowing it to run smoothly without loss of data for years to come.”

 Paul Sanderude (C’12, computer science and business administration double major)

 Paul interned at The Dow Chemical Company after his junior year at Principia.
 He brought so much to the internship that it led to a full-time job after graduation.
 He recently told us, “I just found out this morning my exact role at Dow, at least the team I will be on for my first year or two: I will be a member of the global SAP support and maintenance team.
 Looks like I'm not done with taking classes after all, since the company will be providing me with SAP training as soon as I start!”

-Julianna Hensey (C’13 candidate, computer science major)
+Julianna Hensey (C’13, computer science major)

-Julianna has developed excellent programming and teamwork skills during her first three years at Principia and excelled at her internship with a small Internet software company the summer before her senior year.
+Julianna developed excellent programming and teamwork skills during her first three years at Principia and excelled at her internship with a small Internet software company the summer before her senior year.